• Products

 • About Us

-COLA is often thought of as an income bump by people on Social Security, but it’s helpful to know how COLA can affect your Social Security benefits even before retirement.
+COLA is often seen as an income boost for those receiving Social Security, but it’s important to understand how it can impact your benefits —even before you retire.

 Every October, the Social Security Administration announces the cost-of-living adjustment (COLA) for the upcoming year.
 While many are aware of COLA, they may not fully understand its impact on their benefits and retirement planning.